5 places that will kill you in less than 5 days

 Estimated survival time

-The second you stop hiding in the surf and start walking round the island.
+The second you stop hiding in the surf and start walking around the island.

-This island is located off the coast of Brazil and has received its name from the huge population of golden lance-head vipers that live here.
-The island covers around 430,000 m² and has roughly the same number of snakes, though its impossible to count them all.
-Certain places around the island have been found to contain over 100 snakes per 1m², in fact the only place they don’t go is in the water.
+This island is located off the coast of Brazil and has received its name from the huge population of golden lance-head vipers that live there.
+The island covers around 430,000 m² and has roughly the same number of snakes, though it’s impossible to count them all.
+Certain places around the island have been found to contain over 100 snakes per 1m², in fact, the only place they don’t go is in the water.

 5) Northern Greenland